Emp5r0R/Secure-The-Throne/content/posts/1742061149402-Jarmis-Walkthrough(HTB)/index.md

   "results": []
 }
 ```
-- We can see in the previous requests as it made from ncat it shows `note` value as `NCAT?` also `ismalicious=false` which is suspicious, as there could be fields with true value.
+- We can see in the previous requests as it made from ncat it shows `note` value as `NCAT?` also `ismalicious=false` which is suspicious, as there could be fields with the value being true.
-- Thankfully we can identify this easily by iterating over all the values in the ID parameter.
+- Thankfully we can identify this easily by iterating over all the values in the ID parameter(Endpoint-1).
 First let us narrow down the values
 ```
 ❯ curl http://10.10.11.117/api/v1/search/id/400
 null%